Automated Adaptation Strategies for Stream Learning: Algorithms

-Batch Dynamic Weighted Majority (bPL) is an extension of PL designed to operate on batches of data instead of on single instances as in the original algorithm. bPL maintains two learners - a \textit{stable} learner which is updated with all of incoming data and which is used to make predictions, and a \textit{reactive} learner, which is trained only on the most recent batch.
-For this method, two adaptive mechanisms are available, which are described in sections below.

-\textbf{PAM1} (Updating Stable Learner).
-After the arrival of the batch $\boldsymbol{\mathcal{V}}_t$ at time $t$, stable learner is updated with it.
-This AM will be denoted as PAM1.

-\textbf{PAM2} (Switching to Reactive Leaner).
-Current stable learner is discarded and replaced by reactive learner.
-This AM will be denoted as PAM2.
+bPL is an extension of PL \citep{Bach2010} designed to operate on batches of data instead of on single instances as in the original algorithm. bPL maintains two learners - a \textit{stable} learner which is updated with all of incoming data and which is used to make predictions, and a \textit{reactive} learner, which is trained only on the two most recent batches.
+For this method, three adaptive mechanisms are available, which are described below. \begin{itemize} \item \textbf{PAM0} (No adaptation).
+No changes are applied to the predictive model, corresponding to $\emptyset$. \item \textbf{PAM1} (Updating stable learner).
+After the arrival of the batch $\boldsymbol{\mathcal{V}}_t$ at time $t$, stable learner is updated with it. \item \textbf{PAM2} (Switching to reactive learner).
+Current stable learner is discarded and replaced by reactive learner. \end{itemize}

-\textbf{bPL Custom Adaptive Strategy.} Having described the separate adaptive mechanisms, we now give the custom adaptive strategy for bPL, adapted for batch setting from the original bPL.
-This adaptive strategy revolves around comparing the accuracy values of stable ($u_s^t$) and reactive learners $u_r^t$ on each batch of data.
+\textbf{bPL (custom adaptive strategy).} Having presented the separate adaptive mechanisms, we now describe the bPL, a batch version of the original PL.
+Its adaptive strategy revolves around comparing the accuracy values of stable ($u_s^t$) and reactive ($u_r^t$) learners on each batch of data.
 Every time when $u_s^t<u_r^t$ a change counter is incremented.
 If the counter is higher than a defined threshold $\theta$, an existing stable learner is discarded and replaced by the reactive learner, while the counter is set to 0.
 As before, a new reactive learner is trained from each subsequent batch.
-The schematics of this strategy are shown in Figure \ref{fig:bplscheme}.
+The schematics of this strategy are shown in Figure \ref{fig:bdwmbplscheme}b.
 This scheme fits in ``Adaptation" boxes in Figures \ref{fig:scheme} and \ref{fig:scheme2}.